BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image25.png"
 style="width:6.6875in;height:5.01042in" />

-Now, we’re going to start the Poliwag event - head back to Wispy Path and use the flute on the Poliwag \#1 there.
+Now, we're going to start the Poliwag event - head back to Wispy Path and use the flute on the Poliwag \#1 there.

 Head back to Mirage Woods, and surf down on the long spit.
 The blue